 - Discussion about the explanation that we should “have faith” that African Americans have worth.
 Faith is believing without proof.
 Why should we have FAITH that Black people have worth?
 We should KNOW this!
 It shouldn’t involve faith at all.

-- Heit & Cheri plan to investigate the intent and underlying rationale the founder of Kwanzaa, Dr. Maulana Karenga, had in mind when he came up with the observance.
+- Heit & Cheri plan to investigate the Dr. Maulana Karenga, had in mind when he came up with the observance.

 - Perhaps consider making your own principles that you will observe, based on your own ideas–rather than simply taking the “paint-by-numbers” approach of simply following someone else’s principles.